-AGE: 13 years old and younger who do not reach their 14th birthday during the de mission.

-PARTICIPANTS: a minimum of 6 teams per regional event - 18 players, 3 coaches, 1 chef changed to Pee Wee in 1990.
+- AGE: 13 years old and younger who do not reach their 14th birthday during the current calendar year. - PARTICIPANTS: a minimum of 6 teams per regional event 18 players, 3 coaches, 1 chef de mission. - HISTORY: This age group was once called the Beaver Division, but the name was changed to Pee Wee in 1990.
 The first championship was held in Peace River, Alberta in 1972.
 In 2009, Baseball Canada increased the number of national competitions using 3 regions (east, west and central)